casualmind/evxrp-stats/content/issues/2020-03-28-evonix-roleplay-server.md

   - Roleplay Server
 severity: notice
 ---
-*Closed* - We are not open this Roleplay Server yet.
-Please just be patient and visit our [Forum](https://forum.evonix-rp.com) for more Information.
+*On Progress* - We are not open this Roleplay Server yet.
+Please just be patient and visit our [Forum](https://forum.evonix-rp.com) for more Information about the server.